DOI10.47051/DXQC2118

 Figure showing variation among individuals of Drymobius rhombifer

 Natural history: Drymobius rhombifer is a terrestrial snake that inhabits pristine lowland rainforests and floodplain forests, usually near ponds.14 The species occurs in lower densities, or not at all, in semi-open habitats or forest-edge situations.
 Diamond Racers are typically active on the forest floor during the daytime, frantically foraging on the leaf-litter or on low vegetation in search for food.
 At night, they roost on understory vegetation 0.9 to 2 m above the ground.2,4 The diet in this species consists of amphibians and lizards.2,4,5 The Diamond Racer, when cornered, opens the mouth aggressively and strikes.
-Its tail is long, fragile, and breaks off easily when grabbed by a predator, enabling the escape and survival of the snake.8 There is a recorded instance of predation on an individual of D. rhombifer by a hawk in Peru.9 An observation in Costa Rica indicates that courtship in this species occurs in July.10
+Its tail is long, fragile, and breaks off easily when grabbed by a predator, enabling the escape and survival of the snake.8 There is a recorded instance of predation on an individual of D. rhombifer by a hawk in Perú.9 An observation in Costa Rica indicates that courtship in this species occurs in July.10

 Reader support helps us keep the Reptiles of Ecuador book 100% free.

-Conservation: Least Concern Believed to be safe from extinction given current circumstances..11 Drymobius rhombifer is listed in this category because the species is widely distributed, occurs in many protected areas (at least 10 in Ecuador), and is considered to be facing no major immediate threats of extinction.11 In addition, it is presumed that that populations of D. rhombifer are stable and largely unfragmented.11 However, this species, a strict forest dweller, is under constant threat due to large-scaled deforestation driven by agricultural and urban expansion.
+Conservation: Least Concern Believed to be safe from extinction given current circumstances..11 Drymobius rhombifer is listed in this category because the species is widely distributed, occurs in many protected areas (at least 10 in Ecuador), and is considered to be facing no major immediate threats of extinction.11 In addition, it is presumed that populations of D. rhombifer are stable and largely unfragmented.11 However, this species, a strict forest dweller, is under constant threat due to large-scale deforestation driven by agricultural and urban expansion.
 Finally, because of its resemblance to Bothrops atrox, the Diamond Racer is often killed on sight whenever encountered.

 Distribution of Drymobius rhombifer in Ecuador